erlingrj/auction-accelerator/notes.md

+## Dependency prediction
+We need:
+- cntUnresolved
+- cntRequested
+- cntUnassigned

 ## Log

+## July 26
+- I need to check and verify my assumption about sparse problems with Edmund
+- Also I need to stop improving timing.
+- On dev-side I need to implement the dependency prediction scheme.

+## LAST DAY BEFORE SUMMER
+- I definetly started optimzing for timing too late.
+Now I have spent several days trying to improve the critical path.
+- I think I am dpwn to around 6ns which should give 167Mhz.
+- But I need more improvements:
+1. Make regAssignments into also a BRAM.
+No reason to use registers for that
+2. Fix the Controller.
+It gets on the CP when it is muxing those queues and we get the whole "back-down counter".
+That thing should be fixed.
+A stupid hack.
+3. Consider making GreyCounters instead of using normal counters with adders.
+Could be an interesting project for Chisel also
+4. COnsider making a pipelined Adder generator for Chisel

 ## Last time
 - The changes I made to the TesterWrappeMemory is fucking it up somehow.
 - in the 4x4 PEs example we dont get the expected order of mem resps back.
 What could be the issue??